Actindo-AG/Documentation/PIM/Operation/01_ManageProducts.md

   ![Select attributes](../../Assets/Screenshots/PIM/Products/List/MassEditingWizard/SelectAttributes.png "[Select attributes]")

 4. Select the checkboxes of the attributes you want to edit and click the [CONTINUE] button in the bottom right corner.
-  If at least one of the selected attributes is multi-language or multi-channel, the *Select Channels and Languages* wizard window is displayed.
+  If at least one of the selected attributes is multi-language or multi-channel, the *Select channels and languages* wizard window is displayed.
 Otherwise, this wizard window is skipped and the *Editing* wizard window with the selected products and their attributes to be edited is displayed.
 In this case, continue with step **6**.

   ![Select channels and languages](../../Assets/Screenshots/PIM/Products/List/MassEditingWizard/SelectChannelsLanguages.png "[Select channels and languages]")

-5. Select the appropriate channels and languages by selecting the corresponding checkboxes in the *Select Channels* and *Select Languages* sections and click the [CONTINUE] button in the bottom right corner.
+5. Select the appropriate channels and languages by selecting the corresponding checkboxes in the *Select channels* and *Select languages* sections and click the [CONTINUE] button in the bottom right corner.
   The *Editing* wizard window with the selected products and their attributes to be edited is displayed.

   ![Editing](../../Assets/Screenshots/PIM/Products/List/MassEditingWizard/Editing.png "[Editing]")